Bacs: History

 On 1 December 2003, Bacs Payment Schemes Limited (BPSL) was split from Bacs Limited as a nonprofit organisation with members of the banking industry promoting the use of (and setting the rules for) automated-payment schemes and Bacs Limited owning the infrastructure to operate them.
 Bacs Limited used that name for one year, becoming Voca Limited on 12 October 2004.
 Voca Limited merged with the UK national switch provider LINK Interchange Network on 2 July 2007, and became Vocalink.
 Vocalink owns the infrastructure on which payment schemes operate, and BPSL maintains the schemes.

 Bacs users began moving from the telephone dial-up BACSTEL service (introduced in 1983 to replace magnetic media) to BACSTEL-IP, a faster, more secure Internet-based service, in 2003.
 All Bacs users, including businesses that make payments to their suppliers or operate their staff payroll electronically, were required to move to BACSTEL-IP by the end of December 2005 or return to using cheques.
 When BACSTEL-IP was introduced, all software used to make a connection to Bacs required approval; it is only possible to connect with software from the list of Bacs Approved Solution Suppliers (BASS) or an approved bureau.

 New service users were required to use AUDDIS, a more efficient system for organizations to send new direct-debit instructions to their customers' bank or building society electronically instead of on paper, in 2008.
-That year, annual direct-debit volume surpassed three billion; volumee reached 3.5 billion by 2013, with 100 billion payments processed since 1968.
+That year, annual direct-debit volume surpassed three billion; volume reached 3.5 billion by 2013, with 100 billion payments processed since 1968.